The stagnation of results with any and all attempts

 This summer I intended to set up a hockey blog link aggregation web site to promote writing from the hockey blogosphere.
 After messing around this summer, I launched Hockey Daily while thinking the link aggregation was going to be easy to find in WordPress’ plugins.
 Nope.
 RSS Post Import seemed to do the trick when I was beta-testing the intended site.
 It didn’t upon site launch.
 WP RSS Aggregator is supposed to be the most powerful aggregation platform for WordPress.
 The software wouldn’t follow the setttings I chose. (all of this after paying $150 to get all the bells, whistles and tools of the platform).
 After that failed I asked for a refund and looked elsewhere.

-Yet any web search associates link aggregation and that
+Yet any web search associates link aggregation and that plugin.

 For those of you who are reading and don’t know what “link aggregator” means, it’s basically a site that promotes links directly to the content of the source headline.
 RSS aggregators take the content from source sites.As a long-long time blogger who depended on a link aggregator to help me make a name for myself in the early days of hockey blogging, I have no want or intention to use a take aggregation system.
 As a long-long time WordPress user, I know you can’t depend on a plugin that ignores basic settings.

-So, in essence, my intentions with Hockey Daily are outright
+So, in essence, my intentions with Hockey Daily are outright screwed.

-Then there’s music, sweet music…and the silence I have going
+Then there’s music, sweet music…and the silence I have going on there.

 I’m a would-be lyricist and the closest I truly came to getting a song produced came in the spring of 2018 when I earned the interest of an artist I won’t name here.
 The chance at song died as said artist lost time to work on music (regular work and life took it away).
 What I’ve discovered since is that indie artists don’t take interest in covering other people’s writing unless it’s covering music that’s already been released by a big act.